HussainHomeWork/ICS344-PROJECT-TEAM-10/phase_2/README.md

 ![Chart categorizing activity into FTP or HTTP events](screenshots/image10.png)

+Chart categorizing activity into FTP or HTTP events

 We categorized all captured traffic by protocol type, revealing the attacker's focus on FTP services as the primary attack vector, with supplementary HTTP activity.

 #### 3.2 FTP Command Sequence Analysis

 ![Chart showing FTP events based on content](screenshots/image11.png)

+Chart showing FTP events based on content

 Further examination of FTP events revealed the specific command sequence used in the attack: